VolkovLabs/volkovlabs.io/docs/volkovlabs-abc-app/index.md

 ## Features

-- Use `docker-compose` to start development environment with provisioned application, panels and dashboard.
+- Use `docker-compose` to start the development environment with a provisioned application, panels, and dashboard.
 - Provides unit test configuration.
 - Based on the latest version of Grafana.
 - Includes GitHub Actions for CI and Release.